pptx704/we-hate-this-game/README.md

 ### Setting-up
 - Have GHC 8.10.7 or 8.8.4 installed with Cabal.
 Better if you have GHCUP installed.
 - Clone this repository
 - Run `cabal v2-run --disable-tests`.
-If everything goes fine, you will see a blue screen with a black circle.
+If everything goes fine, you will see a game level.

 ### Code
 - Work on existing files